bbengfort/printing-press/drafts/coursework/CMSC734/gephi-application-report/figures/README.md

 ## Motif Simplification

+1. Under statitics run HITS to get authority and hub data for each node
+2. Under statistics run network diameter to get centrality
+3. Under data laboratory, go to more actions, detect duplicates, merge groups, deduplicate by "hub" - this should simplifiy the graph a lot and group stuff togehter.
+4. Node Size --> related to "authority"
+5. Node Color --> related to "betweenness centrality"
+6. Edges weighted by rank, use logrithmic spline
+7. Use a good layout and good print out.
+8. Note can use filters k-core and giant if needed.

 ## Betweenness Centrality

 1. Filter --> _K-Core_ filtering in Filters -> Topology -> K-Core.
 Using K=2.
 (This means filter out any nodes that have a degree of less than 2)